 If you do not hold a valid Medicare card, please contact us for a cost estimate, or speak to your private health insurance provider if you hold private health insurance, as rebates may still apply.
 Check our locations page to find out which clinics are eligible for private health rebates.
 Rebates apply for vasectomy under IV sedation and local anaesthetic at select clinics.

-- Do not take painkillers such as ibuprofen (Nurofen), 24 hours before your procedure.
+- Do not take non-steroidal anti-inflammatory painkillers such as ibuprofen (Nurofen) or fish oil within 48 hours of your procedure.
 Paracetamol-based painkillers (such as Panadol) may be used.

 - Do not drink alcohol 24 hours before your procedure.

 - Shower the evening before, and again on the day of your procedure.

 - Wear firm fitting underwear on the day of your procedure. (i.e. do not wear boxer shorts).

 - You are required to shave your pubic hair on the morning of your procedure, as per the saving instruction in the vasectomy patient information pack.

 If you choose to undergo IV sedation you must not eat anything (including lollies or gum) for 6 hours prior to your appointment.
 You may continue to drink a small glass of water each hour up to 2 hours before your appointment, but no other fluid.
 If you have IV sedation you must arrange for an appropriate support person to accompany you home.